Reds vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have been chosen as underdogs in 105 games this year and have walked away with the win 50 times (47.6%) in those games.
+- The Reds are 20-15 in games they were listed as the moneyline favorite (winning 57.1% of those games).

-- Cincinnati has a record of 45-51 in games where oddsmakers have it as underdogs of at least -105 on the moneyline.
+- Cincinnati has a 20-15 record (winning 57.1% of its games) when it has played as moneyline favorites of -115 or shorter.

-- The Reds have an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- The implied moneyline probablility in this matchup gives the Reds a 53.5% chance to win.

-- Games involving Cincinnati have gone over the total set by sportsbooks in 72 of 147 chances this season.
+- Cincinnati has had an over/under set by oddsmakers 148 times, and have combined with opponents to go over the total in 72 of those games (72-74-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!